-Every person that played throughout the event was ace, with commitment and love, the best selection, the best tunes, some serious records and a proper use and knowledge of their tools.
+Every person that played throughout the event was ace.
+They showed commitment and love, the best selection, the best tunes, some serious records.
+Not to mention proper use and knowledge of their tools.
 They create an atmosphere that I’ve only experienced with Scottish people, and a feeling of wishing I’d never have to leave them.

 A wee Mexican moment

 My friends Pip & Tom invited us to their van to have a Mezcal.
 They shared some stories from their visit to Mexico.
 At the beginning of the year, they had visited a few places I’d lived in.
 I was so impressed, I went to see Tom playing in Mexico over a decade ago in a little event under some mango trees.
 Listening to their latest stories seemed to interconnect in a very mystical way, whilst drinking the elixir of the gods; an unplanned ritual, a heart to heart.

 Dancing to keep the vibes alive in Bonnie Scotland

 This was the first Scottish dance since early March.
 No festivals had gone ahead because COVID affected the festival and music industry dramatically.
 Everyone was commenting about how necessary this event was for all.
 The gathering was very emotional from start to end – pure love.

 The Scottish landscape is what sweet dreams are made of.
 Waking up to it makes you question reality, if you look at the stars once you’ll probably be able to smile forever, which may explain the people.